Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Shohei Ohtani take the field at Angel Stadium of Anaheim against Joey Gallo and the Minnesota Twins on Friday.
+Hunter Renfroe and the Los Angeles Angels take the field against Alex Kirilloff and the Minnesota Twins on Saturday at 10:07 PM ET, in the second of a three-game series at Angel Stadium of Anaheim.

-The favored Twins have -130 moneyline odds against the underdog Angels, who are listed at +110.
-The total is 8 runs for the matchup (with -115 odds to go over and -105 odds to go under).
+The Angels are the favorite in this one, at -130, while the underdog Twins have +105 odds to play spoiler.
+The contest's over/under has been set at 8.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.